 I am really happy Nespresso updated the design, which makes the Aeroccino 4 even slimmer.
 The wide base was the main shortcoming of the old Aeroccino 4, as it took up more counter space than the Aeroccino 3.
 Nespresso managed to shrink the base while reducing the height too.
 The refresh model fits nicely next to my other Nespresso and espresso machines.

 Milk Frothing Options

-Both options have a simple operation: press the button for one second for hot milk.
+It is easy to operate this model: press the button for one second for hot milk.
 The button will turn red, and the whisk will start spinning as the inner material heats the milk.
-The Aeroccino whisk will spin and froth until the milk reaches around 150-155 F, and turn off.
+The Aeroccino whisk will spin and froth until the milk reaches around 150-160 F, and turn off.
 To make cold froth, press the button for two seconds.
 The button will turn blue and turn off once the milk is done.